HunterLD95/Personal-and-School-Projects/README.md

 # Python
 Personal Projects only!
 I Started learning python on my own in early 2021 and write pretty much everyday now. <br />
 During my time in school, I have only taken one class on Python called "Intro to python".
-The assignments were pretty simple so I won't be uploading those.
+The assignments were pretty simple so I won't be uploading those. <br />
 Projects: "WFA"

 # Tableau